 Belinda Rosenblum, founder of Own Your Money financial coaching, recommends dedicating a short block of time to tackling some of the clutter.
 “Set the timer on your phone — start with 30 minutes — and focus on getting through a certain stack of paperwork,” she said.

 You can create a filing system for bills with a folder for each month, then file paperwork based on invoice dates.
 You also can create folders for taxes, insurance, debt and other areas of your financial life.
 However you get organized, the key to seeing lasting benefits is to set aside time each week from now on to go through bills and continue to streamline your financial life.

 Day 3: Ditch Unwanted Subscriptions and Recurring Costs

 Just like you would with a diet detox, identify things in your financial life that you should eliminate.
-“It’s one thing to identify and eliminate the expenses you know about,” said Carla Dearing, CEO of online financial wellness service SUM180.
+“It’s one thing to identify and eliminate the expenses you know about,” said Carla Dearing, former head of product for FlexWage Solutions[x].
 “But what about the ones you don’t even notice?
 With automatic recurring costs like subscriptions, it’s often a case of out of sight, out of mind — but the charges do add up.”

 Day 4: Simplify a Financial Task

 By now, you should be starting to feel some of the benefits of your detox.
 To build upon your momentum, use this day to simplify a daunting financial task.
 “Unconsciously, we often blow out of proportion how difficult a task will be and how much time it will take,” Rosenblum said.
 “In reality, you can usually break down a task into much smaller components and then allow yourself success at each step, culminating with successful completion of the full task.”